Dkranc/easybiz/content/pages/index.md

             borderRadius: x-large
             flexDirection: col
         type: FeaturedItem
-      - title: Feature Item Three
+      - title: Connect and thrive
-        tagline: This is the tagline
+        tagline: Social Media
-        subtitle: This is the item subtitle
+        subtitle: Get your insights
         text: >
-          Learn from the tutorial and build your first awesome Netlify Create site.
+          We can help you reach your data easily and let you focus on your business.
+Let us gather your data for you.
         image:
-          url: /images/abstract-feature1.svg
+          url: /images/download (2).jpg
           altText: Placeholder image
           styles:
             self: